 Early Diabetes Symptoms

 Glucose enters the bloodstream when the body breaks down carbohydrates such as sugary foods and starches.
-Glucose travels to the liver where it is converted into glycogen, a storage form of glucose.
+Glucose travels to the liver, where it gets converted into glycogen, a storage form of glucose.

 At normal levels, this process keeps blood sugar steady.
 However, if you do not eat enough or your body loses too much insulin (a hormone that helps regulate blood sugar), then there is too much glucose circulating in the blood.
 This causes high blood sugar levels or hyperglycemia.

-Diabetes develops when blood sugar levels are higher than normal and stay elevated over time.
-Insulin is released to lower the blood sugar and prevent damage caused by prolonged periods of glucose overload.
+Diabetes develops when blood sugar levels are higher than normal and stays elevated.
+They release insulin to lower the blood sugar and prevent damage caused by prolonged periods of glucose overload.

 Too much insulin also results in high blood sugar levels or hypoglycemia.
 Both conditions can lead to poor brain function, heart problems, blindness, kidney disease, nerve disorders, and other complications.